 The Rise of the Dalriadic Scots

 The country west of the Grampian Mountain Range was occupied by another group of Celtic people; The Scotti.
 Until recently it was thought that the Scotti had come from Antrim in Ireland and had settled in the area around Argyll.
-New evidence indicates that this was not the case but because of the proximity between the two islands, there would had been a lot of interchange and cultural sharing between the Scotti and the Irish.
+New evidence indicates that this was not the case but because of the proximity between the two islands, there would have been a lot of interchanges and cultural sharing between the Scotti and the Irish.

 The Scotti formed their kingdom of Dál Riata with its capital at Dunadd, Arygyll.
 This was also where their kings were crowned.

 Whereas it is thought the Picts spoke a language similar to Brythonic, the Scotti were Gaelic speaking.
 Both groups were initially pagan, believing in magic and ritual sacrifice.
 However, the Dalriadic Scots became converted to Christianity with the arrival of Saint Columba.
 The monks brought with them books and the skills of reading and writing.